All these illnesses are caused by viruses

 The flu can also be mild.
 Usually, though, kids with the flu feel worse than if

-a sore throat, runny nose, and cough.
-And they feel generally miserable and tired
+can have a sore throat, runny nose, and cough.
+And they feel generally miserable and

-and don't have much of an appetite.
-Some kids even have belly pain, nausea, vomiting,
+tired and don't have much of an appetite.
+Some kids even have belly pain, nausea,

 A doctor can check if someone has the flu by doing a test that looks for the flu

-at home with plenty of liquids, rest, and comfort.
-In some cases, a doctor might
+better at home with plenty of liquids, rest, and comfort.
+In some cases, a doctor

-prescribe an antiviral medicine to lessen the symptoms and shorten the illness.
+might prescribe an antiviral medicine to ease symptoms and shorten the illness.
 Some

 people get very ill and need treatment in the hospital.